cognitionbox/petra/README.md

 Petra's two kinds of computation steps: PGraph, PEdge (see below).
 PGraphs can contain other PGraphs or PEdges.
 PEdges contain Java code which mutates state.
-These steps have 'pre/post' conditions or 'kases' which provide a contract for describing how the state is mutated.
+These steps have 'kases' which contain 'pre/post' conditions. which provide a contract for describing how the state is mutated.
 This allow complex system to be composed of a hierarchy of steps, whilst being able to mutate state in a safe.